Child Support Attorneys

 Child support continues until the child is emancipated.
 There are several conditions which constitute emancipation.
 Reaching the age of majority alone (18 years of age) may not in itself be emancipation.
 The child has to be no longer dependent upon the parent for support.
 Emancipation includes marriage of the child, entry into the armed forces, and full-time work.
 A child in college full-time is not considered emancipated.
 However the New Jersey Child Support Guidelines will not be used for a college student.
 An analysis of the child’s needs will be made and support awarded according to the parent’s ability to pay.

 Child Support Modification Lawyers in New Jersey

 If the amount of child support is no longer fair, it can be modified.
 For example, if there is a change of circumstances due to a significant, permanent loss of a parent’s earnings, child support can be modified.
 However the parent would be required to show that he/she has made efforts to maintain his/her earnings.
 Additionally the court will be mainly guided by the “best interest of the child.”

 It is important to show that the parent responsible has sought employment.
 A careful analysis is done of the parent’s job applications, the skills and education of the parent, and the parent’s age and health.

 These very same factors are reviewed for modifications of alimony as well, but for child support, not only must one prove a change of circumstances, but the best interest of the child is the primary issue to be addressed.

 Our Morris County Divorce Attorneys at Helfand & Associates have handled innumerable matters pertaining to issues surrounding child support.
-Call us at (973) 428-0800 or contact us online for a free 1/2 hr. consultation.
+Call us at (973) 428-0800 or contact us online for a complimentary half hour consultation.